4bumuhammad/python-restAPI-postgresql-using-FastAPI-and-virtual-environments/1-fastapi-postgresql/README.md

             * 'orm_mode' has been renamed to 'from_attributes'
             warnings.warn(message, UserWarning)
             INFO:     Started server process [5363]
             INFO:     Waiting for application startup.
             INFO:     Application startup complete.

+---

+            INFO:     Will watch for changes in these directories: ['/Users/.../python-restAPI-postgresql-using-FastAPI-and-virtual-environments/1-fastapi-postgresql/app']
+            INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
+            INFO:     Started reloader process [14386] using StatReload /Users/.../from-github-all/python-restAPI-postgresql-using-FastAPI-and-virtual-environments/venv/lib/python3.10/site-packages/pydantic/_migration.py:283: UserWarning: `pydantic.generics:GenericModel` has been moved to `pydantic.BaseModel`. warnings.warn(f'`{import_path}` has been moved to `{new_location}`.')
+            /Users/.../python-restAPI-postgresql-using-FastAPI-and-virtual-environments/venv/lib/python3.10/site-packages/pydantic/_internal/_config.py:322: UserWarning: Valid config keys have changed in V2:
+            * 'orm_mode' has been renamed to 'from_attributes'
+            warnings.warn(message, UserWarning)
+            INFO:     Started server process [14388]
+            INFO:     Waiting for application startup.
+            INFO:     Application startup complete.